microlensing-data-challenge/data-challenge-1/README.md

 # Problems?

-If you spot any problems with the data set, please open an issue on this github repository, or contact Matthew Penny: penny@astronomy.ohio-state.edu as soon as possible.
+If you spot any problems with the data set, please open an issue on this github repository, or contact Matthew Penny: penny1@lsu.edu.